It was running fine when I put it away! As a small engine mechanic, I hear this complaint a ton.

 - No spark.
 No spark at the plug doesn’t necessarily mean you have a major problem.

-Check your plug, there should be a visible gap between the tip and the electrode.
-If the gap is closed, it will need to be gapped or swapped out the plug for a new one.
-Check out the “Spark plug gapping video” here.
-It’s for a lawnmower but the process is identical.
+Check your plug; there should be a visible gap between the tip and the electrode.
+If the gap is closed, it will need to be gapped or swap out the plug for a new one or known good one.

-The plug should be free from oil and carbon, if not clean the plug using a wire brush.
+The plug should be free from oil and carbon; if not, clean the plug using a wire brush.
 Check out the “Spark plug cleaning video” here.

 Test Spark Again – If you have a spare plug or a known good donor test plug, swap it.